Date Published: 11 Feb 2013 – Classic Rock Radio UK

 I saw Steve do a solo gig here in Houston back in 1992, at a now long gone closed tavern called; The Pig.
 Why I mention this is because I expected on first listen of the official live CD, to hear included between all the brilliant music, would be Steve’s witty stage banter.
 It’s true !!
 Mr. Howe is an excellent storyteller.

 The Pig (Houston, Texas, U.S.A.): his first to my knowledge live solo performance; flawless.
-Thing is, Mr. Howe’s dialog is what also made the evening so darn entertaining.
+The thing is, Mr. Howe’s dialog is what also made the evening so darn entertaining.
 Was disappointed that all of Steve’s stage banter was basically, edited out of the live release.
 Trust me, the man tells a wonderful story.
 Doing so, he also enjoyed poking fun at himself.
 One tale Steve told was about the encore he did the night before with Mick Fleetwood, Lindsey Buckingham, Steve Vai, and others for a charity event.

 Uncle G’s Short Story

 A local radio station was auctioning off rock memorabilia with the money going to help needy kids.
 Mr. Howe donated a guitar and played it on stage (parts from the Yes classic; Siberian Khatru) while the bidding war was going on.
 I remember the red ax selling for a high amount.
 Before the auction took place, Vai, Buckingham, and Howe each did a set for the audience.
 Then came the auction.
 With that out of the way and being a major success, the night ended in celebration with a musical all-star jam.
 So Steve’s telling the audience (taking place in a house converted into a pub), and I’ll paraphrase — “bet you were shocked when you saw me step up to the mic and take lead vocals.”
 The line drew a polite laugh.
-Not a funny line per-say, unless you were a serious fan of Mr. Howe’s.
-At one time believe it or not, Steve’s singing (and don’t tell him I pointed this out on a very popular internet classic rock radio station’s official Facebook page ) — at times…not so good.
+Not a funny line per se, unless you were a serious fan of Mr. Howe’s.
+At one time, believe it or not, Steve’s singing (and don’t tell him I pointed this out on a very popular internet classic rock radio station’s official Facebook page ) — at times…not so good.
 And for the record, I can’t carry a tune in a bucket.
 Who am I?
 Ends up Mr. Howe took singing lessons, and this was after a couple of decades of making a living singing (harmonies_backing vocals) into a mic on a stage in front of audiences small and large.
 Paid off by the way.
 I can hear a before and after difference.
 Me…I’d be the bass player (if I played anything) hiding in the back, very focused, and not saying a word.

 Cruise To The Edge